-The Farming in Protected Landscapes (FiPL) programme has been created by Defra and it forms part of the Government's Agricultural Transition Plan.

-It provides funds to allow farmers and land managers to work with Protected Landscape organisations (National Park Authorities and Areas of Outstanding Natural Beauty teams) to provide benefits for nature, climate, people and places.
-The programme will run until 31 March 2025.
+The Farming in Protected Landscapes programme was launched in 2021 as part of Defra's Agricultural Transition Plan.
+It provides funding to allow farmers and land managers to work with Protected Landscape organisations (National Park Authorities and National Landscapes teams) to provide benefits for nature, climate, people and places.
+The programme will run until 31 March 2026.